tvdboom/ATOM/README.md

 	+ filename: string, optional (default=None)
 	Name of the file when saved.
 None to not save anything.
 * **plot_feature_importance(figsize=(10, 6), filename=None)**
 Plots the feature importance scores.
-Only works with tree based algorithms (Tree, ET, RF, AdaBoost, GBM and XGB).
+Only works with tree based algorithms (Tree, Bag, ET, RF, AdaBoost, GBM, XGB and LGBM).
 	+ figsize, 2d-tuple, otional (default=dependent on # of models)
 	+ filename: string, optional (default=None)
 	Name of the file when saved.
 None to not save anything.